-- Recommend that the board dismiss the teacher or demote or transfer the employee teacher to a position in which the employee teacher can be successful; or - b. the teacher be placed on a mandatory improvement plan in accordance with the provisions of section C below; or - c.
-Retain the employee the teacher be moved to a new monitored or directed growth plan or continue on a previous growth plan that has been revised as necessary in the current position, provided if the superintendent principal or supervisor determines that: - determines that the teacher's employee's continuing performance problems are not having an adversely impacting on student learning or the school environment, or - 2) determines that the employee teacher is making good progress toward improvement in deficient areas and is likely to improve to an acceptable level within a reasonable, additional time period.
+- a. the board dismiss the teacher or demote or transfer the teacher to a position in which the teacher can be successful - b. the teacher be placed on a mandatory improvement plan in accordance with the provisions of section C below; or - c. the teacher be moved to a new monitored or directed growth plan or continue on a previous growth plan that has been revised as necessary provided the principal or supervisor determines that: - 1) the teacher's- continuing performance problems are not having an adverse impact on student learning or the school environment, or - 2) the teacher is making good progress toward improvement in deficient areas and is likely to improve to an acceptable level within a reasonable, additional time period.